redux-form/redux-form/src/pages/examples/Examples.md

 # Examples

-Below are a list of examples that demonstrate the capabilities of `redux-form` provided here for testing and learning purposes.
+Below are a list of examples that demonstrate the capabilities of `redux-form` for testing and learning purposes.
 To download and run these examples locally, you should clone the [`gh-pages`](https://github.com/erikras/redux-form/tree/gh-pages) branch of the `redux-form` repository, run `npm install` and `npm run dev`.
 This will run a `webpack-dev-server` instance on